picovico/python-sdk/tests/README.md

 Test is using relative import.
-To execute the test, being in the picovico.py directory run python -m test.auth_test
+To execute the test, being in the picovico.py directory run python -m tests.auth_test